netbomo/alpha1/shield/kicad files/README.md

-## Lots of bugs on this card please, don't use it!
+## Lots of bugs on this card, please don't use it!

 Netbomo schematic :
 ![Netbomo schematic](img/netbomosch.png)